 A school needs to provide the necessary safeguards to help ensure that they have done everything that could reasonably be expected to manage and reduce these risks.
-The online safety policy needs to explain how the school intends to do this, whilst also addressing wider educational issues in order to help young people (and their parents/carers/staff) to be responsible users and
+The online safety policy needs to explain how the school intends to do this, whilst also addressing wider educational issues in order to help young people (and their parents/carers/staff) to be responsible users and stay safe while using the Internet and other communications technologies for educational, personal and recreational use.

-Relationships and Sex Education and Health Education has become statutory for all schools in September 2020 with some flexibility to implement the curriculum up to summer 2021 (due to covid -19).
+Relationships and Sex Education and Health Education has become statutory for all schools.
 The guidance specifically refers to education for all pupils about online safety both as a discrete topic area but also as an integral part of the planned curriculum;